 Through the Short-Cycle Evaluation Challenge (SCEC) iZone is developing a rigorous edtech research and evaluation process to help educators make informed decisions about technology tools that support teaching and learning, and guides edtech companies’ product development to be more relevant for NYC classrooms.
 Short-cycle evaluations are semester-long studies on edtech products used by teacher teams in their classrooms.

 In each cycle, schools are matched with edtech companies whose products are designed to meet a specific need or issue identified by the teacher team.
 Throughout the process, teacher teams collaborate with edtech companies and researchers through workshops and school visits to improve their teaching practice and provide feedback on what’s working.

 Short-Cycle Evaluation Challenge

 Through SCEC, iZone is developing a new process for edtech piloting that is less intensive than Randomized Control Trials (RCTs) and more robust than product reviews.
 This new short-cycle process provides more timely information to educators and school leaders so they can make more informed decisions about implementing technology tools that support student achievement.
-Sponsored by the Bill and Melinda Gates Foundation, SCEC is one of three national test-beds to design short-cycle edtech pilots.
+Funded by the Bill and Melinda Gates Foundation, SCEC is one of seven national test-beds to design short-cycle edtech pilots.

 School Choice Design Challenge